 I told you we started with a prototype just for the German market.
 That was our first downfall. exploreB2B was essentially a content marketing platform and businesses in Germany are not so eager for this marketing strategy.
 Not even today – but back in 2010, anything that had to do with marketing online and social media was regarded as “not real”.
 Back in 2010 many people here in Germany were still convinced that “the internet will disappear within 5 years”.

 Starting with a local market segment is often seen as a good first step – and it often is.
 But when you are starting something that addresses an international market, then you shouldn’t begin with a market segment that doesn’t want your product.
 Or a segment that speaks a different language than your primary market (in this case German…).
 We fixed this mistake as good as we could when we went international.

 Face it – the real wisdom here is: start with an accessible segment of the market, it doesn’t always have to be local.
 Or, if it needs to be, you have to move, so it becomes more local to you.

 VCs in Germany weren’t exactly eager to invest in us.
 There are a few reasons why: First-time founders, unknown market, too early stage, … I’m sure many of you have heard the same things that I heard back in 2010/2011.

-But here in Germany there is another thing that you need to take into consideration: Germany’s investors can make a lot of money by investing into copycats of successful US or international startups.
+But here in Germany, there is another thing that you need to take into consideration: Germany’s investors can make a lot of money by investing in copycats of the successful US or international startups.
 We had our own Facebook clone (StudiVZ), multiple Groupon clones, Pinterest clones, Instagram clones, Fab clones, Dropbox clone, Zappos clone, …

 For investors, this is a much easier investment strategy than investing into something more original.
 And since Germany doesn’t have an unlimited resource of money for startups, that is where a lot of the money goes.
 The situation was even worse back in 2010 than it is now.